sriharshapy/research-handbook/deep-decoder/model/index.md

 ## Model input and output shapes

-This configuration generated using [nnsight](https://nnsight.net/) library.
+This configuration is generated using [nnsight](https://nnsight.net/) library.

 ```